(CNN) "We're just tired," Will Lex Ham of New York City tells CNN. "We're tired of being scapegoated."

-In a recent interview Lin spoke with CNN anchor Don Lemon about the need for awareness and solidarity for AAPI community members.
+In an interview with CNN anchor Don Lemon, Lin spoke about the need for awareness and solidarity for AAPI community members.

-While Covid-19 may be raising the xenophobic flames right now, racism against Asian Americans is not new.
+While Covid-19 may have raised the xenophobic flames, racism against Asian Americans is not new.

 The history of racism against Asians in the US dates back to the 1800's, says Doris Chang, Associate Professor at New York University and a clinical psychologist who studies racism's impact on the AAPI community.
 She points to the 19th century recruitment of single men from China for cheap labor in American mines, fishing boats and railroad construction.